 “It might sound familiar to you, but this is my new dish.”

 I was so excited when had the first taste of it as I was unsure how the taste would be, actually.
-This is an entirely new dish which I have created and cooked just last night, I considered it as a success by the fact that the entire dish including the gravy was wipe up by my girl with extra serving of rice which she usually doesn’t need!
-She kept praising and describing to me how flavorful the dish was, and even gave me idea to adapt the same recipe for tofu stew.
-Not just my girl, I had extra rice to go with this dish, too. :)
+This is an entirely new dish which I have created and cooked just last night, I considered it as a success by the fact that the entire dish including the gravy was entirely wiped up.
+Mum kept praising and describing to me how flavorful the dish was, and even gave me idea to adapt the same recipe for tofu stew.
+Not just them, I had extra rice to go with this dish, too. :)

 “How can you miss the ‘Laughter‘ during this festive season?!
 Eat ‘Ha‘ (Prawn in Cantonese), and let it smother you with laugther and most of all,… the wealth.”

 One of my readers, was checking out salted egg yolk prawns recipe, and I couldn’t remember that I had actually posted the recipe since a while ago (laughing).
 Oh well, I did tell her about it, just few days back.
 And this time, I am going to post another version of salted egg yolk prawns, for the healthy you, and all, for this coming Lunar New Year, of course (smile)!

 I’ve also create an auspicious dish name for this dish, in Chinese, 黄金炒虾.
 It simply means stir-fry prawns with ‘gold’.
 The name emphasizes on the ‘gold‘ this time.
 Chinese likes good and symbolical things or words relating to gold, wealth, happiness, laughter, good luck, and etc, during the festive.
 I hope you like the dish and its name. :)

 “A variation of my Black Pepper Pork Dish.
 The seafood version, this time.”